Meadstead Culture

 Assemblies

 Academy assemblies are a key part of setting the culture of the academy.
 We have two main assemblies in the week.
-The first is the head teacher's assembly (Votes for School's) which takes place each Monday morning.
+The first is the head teacher's assembly (Votes for School's) which takes place each Monday afternoon.
 This will be usually led by the head teacher but could be led by an external guest, local vicar or senior SLT.
 The topic will generally be linked to Bumble's value of the term, key question of the week and a link to a specific British Value.
 We also try to focus on any religious celebrations and how different religions celebrate them.
 The head teacher will usually set a challenge as part of the assembly (key weekly question) and staff are asked to encourage children to discuss this in their Friday 'Votes for School's' lesson.
 The weekly assembly will be posted on the academy website as soon as possible after the assembly.
 We would love it if parents would take a few minutes to discuss the topic of the week with their child.
+The second assembly takes place on a Friday at 2.45pm.
+The assembly will be led by the head or SLT.